35 Gimme Shelter

 ‘This conflict seemingly ebbs and flows from what I can see, Piers.’

-‘It boomed after each of this century’s two world wars, when returning soldiers needed places to live.
-At the end of the Second World War thousands of homeless and badly housed families moved into all sorts of homes – from redundant service camps to hotels and luxury flats in central London.
+At the end of the Second World War there were thousands of badly housed families and those whose homes had been destroyed.
+They moved into all sorts of homes – from redundant service camps to hotels and luxury flats in central London.
 Overcrowding was rife.

 Some did this out of necessity, others in protest against housing and other shortages.’